0xsequence/design-system/README.md

 6. Divider component is replaced with shadcn Separator component which supports horizontal and vertical orientation

 7. TabbedNav has been removed in favor of the Tabs components.
 If you want a similar behavior as the TabbedNav it is suggested you create a component within your project built from Tabs, TabsList, and TabsTrigger components.

+8. Select component has been broken up into composite components, the legacy Select bahavior can be accessed via Select.Helper

 ### Used by